hagenw/sigsep.github.io/musdb.md

 * 100 tracks are taken from the [DSD100 dataset](http://sisec17.audiolabs-erlangen.de/#/dataset), which is itself derived from [The 'Mixing Secrets' Free Multitrack Download Library](www.cambridge-mt.com/ms-mtk.htm).
 Please refer to this original resource for any question regarding your rights on your use of the DSD100 data.
 * 46 tracks are taken from [the MedleyDB](http://medleydb.weebly.com) licensed under Creative Commons (BY-NC-SA 4.0).
 * 2 tracks were kindly provided by Native Instruments originally part of [their stems pack](https://www.native-instruments.com/en/specials/stems-for-all/free-stems-tracks/).
-* 2 tracks a from from the Canadian rock band The Easton Ellises as part of the [heise stems remix competition](https://www.heise.de/ct/artikel/c-t-Remix-Wettbewerb-The-Easton-Ellises-2542427.html#englisch), licensed under Creative Commons (BY-NC-SA 3.0).
+* 2 tracks are from the Canadian rock band The Easton Ellises as part of the [heise stems remix competition](https://www.heise.de/ct/artikel/c-t-Remix-Wettbewerb-The-Easton-Ellises-2542427.html#englisch), licensed under Creative Commons (BY-NC-SA 3.0).

 A detailled list of all tracks [can be found here](https://github.com/sigsep/sigsep.github.io/blob/master/data/tracklist.csv)